-Omega-3 is an important Omega for anyone who works out frequently.
+Omega-3 is important for anyone who works out frequently.
 This fatty acid helps our bodies recover from exercise in a few different ways.
 Omega-3 is best known for its anti-inflammatory properties.
 It may also reduce soreness and boost repair of muscles after exercise.

 Since more oxidation is occurring, it would make sense that we should take an antioxidant supplement to help the body in recovery.
 Antioxidant supplements may even reduce muscle pain after exercise.

-Some of the best antioxidant nutrients occur naturally in sea buckthorn, including Superoxide Dismutase and flavonoids.
-Combining these antioxidants with Omega 3 boosts muscle support for more comfort and better long term results.
+Some of the best antioxidant nutrients occur naturally in sea buckthorn, including superoxide dismutase and flavonoids.
+Combining these antioxidants with omega 3 boosts muscle support for more comfort and better long term results.

-Sea buckthorn Seed oil contains the highest amount of Omega-3 as well as higher levels of vitamin E and tocopherols than the berry oil.
+Sea buckthorn Seed oil contains the highest amount of omega-3 as well as higher levels of vitamin E and tocopherols than the berry oil.
 If you had to choose only one kind of sea buckthorn oil to use as part of your post workout supplementation, go with sea buckthorn seed oil.

 McAnulty, S., C. Nieman, D., Fox-Rabinovich, M., Duran, V., McAnulty, L., Henson, D., . . .
 J. Landram, M. (n.d.).
 Effect of n-3 Fatty Acids and Antioxidants on Oxidative Stress after Exercise.
 Medicine and Science in Sports and Exercise, 42((9)), 1704-1711.